Code of Safe Practice

 YOUR DUTY OF CARE

-2. You must ensure that your own health and personal hygiene do not put the patient at risk
+2. You must ensure that your own health and personal hygiene do not put the patient other users of your work environment at risk.

 YOUR RESPONSIBILITY TO PERFORM ACUPUNCTURE SAFELY